musk-hash-rats/p2c2r/docs/archive/unity-plugin/COMPLETE.md

 ## 🙏 Thank You

 To everyone who helped make this possible:
-- Unity Technologies for the amazing engine
+- Game Engine Companies for the amazing engine
 - The open-source community for inspiration
 - Early testers and feedback providers
 - You, for reading this far!